 Never a train when you need one.
 We went west on Missouri 15 to Route J to Missouri 6 into Kirksville where I bought KFC for my dinner and Nathan acquired his from Long John Silvers, then we returned south down US Highway 63 to La Plata and the Depot Inn & Suites.
 I worked on this story, relaxed then at 8:30 PM the two of us went down the Amtrak station for some night pictures.

 The moon over the Trainweb.com and Trainparty building.

 The path to the Chris Guenzler Million Mile Lookout Point.

 The Chris Guenzler Million Mile Lookout Point.

-The path from the Chris Guenzler Million Mile Lookout Point.
+The path on the way back from the Lookout Point.
 We returned to the Depot Inn & Suites for my final night stay here on this trip.